Runic Wisdom

 Stanzas of the Old English Rune Poem by Gary Stanfield is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported License.

-I allow distribution of the book whole and without editing at no charge.
-I also allow (and encourage) use of the translations in Appendix G without editing and with attribution.
-If you want to correct errors in edition or translating stanzas or make new translations of the stanzas influenced by my work, take credit for your creation, but I would appreciate the compliment of being acknowledged.
+I allow distribution of Stanzas of the Old English Rune Poem whole and without editing at no charge.
+I also allow (and encourage) separate use of the translations in Appendix G without editing and with attribution.
 Publication of any of this work in translation into another modern language, and other uses not covered by the “fair use” doctrine require permission.

 I learned skills in making electronic books after I wrote the second edition of Stanzas, so the 2012 has some technical flaws.
-I learned from critical reactions to the second edition of Stanzas and from my own experiences with writing and reading electronic books.
+I am yet learning skills in formatting electronic books and articles.

 It is best to make three editions of an electronic book: display-friendly, printer-friendly, and mobile-phone friendly.
-That is because different end users have different preferences and needs for how they will read and store the book.
-Some prefer to read and store the book on a computer, some want to read on a tablet or cell phone, and some want hard copy and are willing to print out all or part of the book.
+Some users prefer to read and store the book on a computer, some want to read on a tablet or cell phone, and some are willing to print out all or part of the book.
 Following is the doctrine I developed in 2019.

 The display-friendly format has light print on dark background, so the display is not glaring into your face and the pages look attractive.
-Page size is 6” by 9”, which is standard for print books and gives legibility on a display of at least 6” diagonal measurement.
+Page size is 6” by 9”, which is standard for print books, gives legibility on a display of at least 6” diagonal measurement, and will work well on most computer monitors, even in landscape orientation.

-The printer-friendly format has black print on white background on an 8” by 11.5” page to avoid wasting ink on color and economize on the amount of paper used.
-Since the US letter size format will also print on A4, I used the US letter size page.
+The printer-friendly format has black print on white background on an 8.5” by 11” page to avoid wasting ink on color and economize on the amount of paper used.
+The US letter size page will print on A4 sheets.
+The page size used can be displayed on a 22” display screen in portrait orientation.

 An alternative is to use three layers of headings and numbered paragraphs, which makes a less cumbersome way of citing a location without using pagination.
-This is roughly similar to how people cite locations in the Christian Bible (book, chapter/psalm, and verse) or various Greek classics without referring to page numbers, because different hard copy editions and translations have different pagination.
+This is roughly similar to how people cite locations in the Christian Bible (book, chapter/psalm, and verse) or various Greek classics without referring to page numbers.

 Links to Materials